Skip to content

 FLOWoral is designed to support scheduled assessment activities where the assessor interacts with the candidate or observes them completing an activity or performing a particular skill.
 As such, candidates are not required to submit artefacts to WISEflow, rather they are scored based on the assessor's live observation.
 It also means that the scoring usually takes place in a real-time context as the assessor observes the candidate completing their assessment.
 To support this format the WISEflow interface differs from some of the other flow types.

-3. Period overview (details the candidates to which you have been assigned as an assessor and in which order they are due to appear)
+8. Period overview (details the candidates to which you have been assigned as an assessor and in which order they are due to appear); you can search and filter by participants/groups, assessors or rooms, toggle between the current exam period or showing all periods, and print the exam period summary.

 The Marking Tool